Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • examination of the auricle and canal with an otoscope;

-• urinalysis for the presence of glucose;
+• urine test for glucose;

 If negative sensations indicate an abscess in the ear, what can and cannot be done.

-• examine the affected area with a mirror, pulling the auricle or pressing on the cartilage above the lobe;
+• examine the affected area with a mirror, pulling back the auricle or pressing on the cartilage above the lobe;

 • wipe with alcohol to disinfect nearby parts of the skin.

-Occasionally, ultrasound and radiography are used.
+Ultrasound and radiography are occasionally used.

 How to diagnose a boil: